-The Company is required, at least fifteen (15) days before a Shareholders' Meeting on first call, and at least eight (8) days before the Meeting on second call, to publish, in a newspaper appearing in the list established by the Minister of the Economy and Finance, a notice of meeting including, if applicable, information on how to vote by mail.
-If the Company does not receive any requests from shareholders to add draft resolutions to the agenda, the notice of meeting shall serve as the convening notice as it was published.
-The notice of meeting must mention the Company's corporate name followed, where applicable, by its acronym, the legal form of the Company, the amount of share capital, the address of the headquarters, the registration number in the commercial registry, the day, time and place of the meeting as well as the nature of ordinary, extraordinary or special shareholders' meeting, the agenda and the text of the draft resolutions.
+The company is required, at least fifteen (15) days before a General Meeting on first call, and at least eight (8) days before the meeting on second call, to publish, in a newspaper appearing in the list established by the minister of the economy and finance, a notice of meeting including, if applicable, information on how to vote by mail.
+If the company does not receive any requests from shareholders to add draft resolutions to the agenda, the notice of meeting shall serve as the convening notice as it was published. the notice of meeting must mention the company's corporate name followed, where applicable, by its acronym, the legal form of the company, the amount of share capital, the address of the headquarters, the registration number in the commercial registry, the day, time and place of the meeting as well as the nature of ordinary, extraordinary or special Shareholders' Meeting, the agenda and the text of the draft resolutions.
 For draft resolutions from shareholders, the convening meeting must indicate whether they are approved or not by the Supervisory Board.
-The Company must publish in an official journal of record, at the same time as the call to the Annual Shareholders' Meeting, the summary financial statements for the previous fiscal year prepared in accordance with the legislation in force (which must include the balance sheet, the income statement, the schedule of income statement balances and the cash flow statement) and the report of the Statutory auditor(s) on those statements
+The company must publish in an official journal of record, at the same time as the call to the annual ordinary general meeting, the summary financial statements for the previous fiscal year prepared in accordance with the legislation in force (which must include the statement of financial position, the income statement, the schedule of income statement balances and the cash flow statement) and the report of the Statutory auditor(s) on those statements.

-Any changes to these documents must be published in an official journal of record by the Company within twenty days of the date the Annual Ordinary Shareholders' Meeting was held.
+Any changes to these documents must be published in an official journal of record by the Company within twenty days of the date the Annual Ordinary General Meeting was held.

-During a continuous period beginning no later than the twentyfirst (21) day preceding the Shareholders' Meeting, the Company will publish the following information and documents on its website:
+During a continuous period beginning no later than the twentyfirst (21) day preceding the General Meeting, the Company will publish the following information and documents on its website:

-- The convening notice; - The total number of existing voting rights and the number of shares making up the Company's share capital, as well as the date of the convening notice, specifying, where applicable, the number of shares and voting rights existing on that date for each class of shares; - The documents to be presented at the Shareholders' Meeting; - The text of draft resolutions which will be presented at the Shareholders' Meeting.
-The draft resolutions submitted or filed by shareholders are added to the website immediately after receipt by the Company; - Postal voting and proxy voting forms, except in cases where the Company sends these forms to all shareholders.
+- the convening notice: - the total number of existing voting rights and the number of shares making up the Company's share capital, as well as the date of the convening notice, specifying, where applicable, the number of shares and voting rights existing on that date for each class of shares; - the documents to be presented at the General Meeting; - the text of draft resolutions which will be presented at the General Meeting.
+The draft resolutions submitted or filed by shareholders are added to the website immediately after receipt by the Company; - postal voting and proxy voting forms, except in cases where the Company sends these forms to all shareholders.

-Once the meeting is convened, a postal voting form and its appendices shall be given or sent to any shareholder who so requests within a maximum period of six (6) days prior to the date of the Shareholder's Meeting.
+Once the meeting is convened, a postal voting form and its appendices shall be given or sent to any shareholder who so requests within a maximum period of six (6) days prior to the date of the General Meeting.